yuzumone/StateButton/README.md

 # StateButton
-StateButton is an android library that the button compornet has a boolean value.
+StateButton is an android library that the button component has a boolean value.

 ## Demo
 ![Demo](./demo.gif)